What Are the Sun, Moon, and Rising Signs?

 • How you nurture and want to be nurtured

-A Cancer moon needs emotional closeness and a cozy home.
-An Aquarius moon needs space, independence, and intellectual connection.
-A Scorpio moon feels everything intensely and needs deep emotional bonds.
+A Cancer moon often needs emotional closeness and a sense of home before it can relax.
+An Aquarius moon may need space, independence, and intellectual honesty more than constant reassurance.
+A Scorpio moon tends to need trust deep enough that surface-level affection can feel unsatisfying.

 The Rising Sign (Ascendant): Your Social Mask

 Your rising sign - also called the ascendant - is the zodiac sign that was rising on the eastern horizon when you were born.
-It’s the mask you wear in public, your first impression, and how strangers perceive you.
+It describes your first response to life: how you enter rooms, handle new situations, protect yourself, and get read by strangers.

-Think of your rising sign as your personal brand.
+Think of your rising sign as your default interface with the world.
 It shows:

 • How you present yourself